Calvin-CS/TSGL/readMeLinux.txt

 2).
 Once the installation is complete, execute the "runtests" script (./runtests).
 Hit the ESC key to go through each test, where upon hitting the ESC key the current window should close and a new one should open with another animation.

-If you have gone through all of the tests without any trouble, then congratulations!
+Congratulations!
 TSGL has been successfully installed on your Linux computer!

 ----------------------------
 MISSING LIBRARIES?